 - (i) The PCC Group, along with a number of other Forces, currently have on-going cases at an employment tribunal regarding the use of Police Pension Regulation A19.
 The outcome of the tribunal in February 2014 was to find in favour of the complaint and to support the test cases.
-On-going legal advice suggests that there is a strong possibility that the appeal against the decision on the test cases would be upheld.
-In the event that it is not upheld, the PCC Group would be liable for costs.
+This decision was appealed by Forces and at an appeal tribunal held in March 2015, Forces were successful, in their appeal.
+However, the Claimants have sought leave to appeal this decision and the Court of Appeal has granted leave to appeal.
+The matter has been set down for a hearing in January 2017.
+In the event that the initial ruling is upheld, the PCC Group would be liable for costs.
 The determination of the level of financial exposure cannot be evaluated with any certainty as it would depend on the individual circumstances of the Officer's involved. - (ii) The Government has introduced Employment and Support Allowance (ESA) in replacement of Incapacity Benefit.
 This may impact upon the calculation of Police Injury Award payments depending on whether ESA is deemed a relevant benefit for calculation purposes.
 The PCC Group currently deducts ESA from some pension payments and individual cases have been brought to the attention of the Pension Ombudsman.
 The Home Office have acknowledged that there has been an inconsistent approach adopted by Forces regarding the deduction and have confirmed that the Police (Injury Benefit) Regulations 2006 will be amended to express on the face of the legislation that ESA payments are to be deducted.
 However no implementation date has been agreed but it has been made clear that the change will have not have a retrospective effect.
 This remains a contingent liability for the PCC Group since deductions are being made and the PCC Group may be liable for deductions taken up to the implementation date. - (iii) On the 1st April 2015 the Police Pension Scheme 2015 came into effect.
 For new Police Officers joining the service on or after this date they would be automatically enrolled into this new scheme.
 However for existing Officers who were currently active members of the 1987 or 2006 Police Pension Schemes there were three possible outcomes which were dependent on the Police Officer's age and length of service.
 They were that Officers would continue active membership of the 1987 or 2006 Police Pension Schemes until normal retirement age; transfer to the new scheme with tapered protection between the 24th May 2015 and 31st March 2022; or transfer to the new scheme with immediate effect (no protection) on the 1st April 2015.